Introduction to user interface design

 Once design is completed and approved, the moment of truth arrives.
 It’s time to unleash your website or app into the wild.
 Be sure to analyse the results and investigate how users are responding.
 If the impact is not what you expected in terms of traffic, downloads and conversions, you may need to return to drawing board and devise a new user interface design.

-Great user interface design examples
+Good user interface design examples

 We have described how a great user interface design should look, but we like to show rather than tell.
 With that in mind, let’s review three examples of universally used websites with impressive user interface design.